ctkelley/SIAMFANLEquations.jl/README.md

       2. this project has a different mission, and
       3. __I am working hard to limit depencencies__.
    5. Philosophy, politics, opinions, invitations to debates, ...
-   6. Organization of the repo.
-I'm still thinking this through.
-The important thing is that it make sense for the print book.
-I must do this work with the publisher.
+   6. Organization of the repo, names of functions, or anything else that is now __frozen for the book__.